Gabatrix: the Terrorists of Batrice

 “I guess I can’t use that one, right?”
 Mizu asked as he gestured to the wall.

 The armorer looked at the body vest.
 “Ah ... the new yellow and black one?
-Nah ... you are too short.
+Nah ... you’re too short.
 Damn shame ... that suit is so good.”

 “Yeah, but yellow and black?”

 “You know that they want to give us the new uniform colors for Fort Batrice in a year.
 These body armor vests are made strictly from Gillan.
-It is lighter but thicker.”
+It’s lighter but thicker.”

-“Ah ... yeah, that is right.
-Same with the new way of saluting too.”
+“Ah ... yeah, that’s right.
+Same with the new way of saluting, too.”

 “Yeah ...
 I don’t know...”
 The armorer said.
 “Anything new is better than the old, right?
 Anyways...”

 The armorer went and cataloged that Mizu was about to take up the watch.
-Mizu remarked at the surroundings.
+Mizu remarked on the surroundings.
 This was just one of the many armories that were around the space station.
 Thankfully, the brig had its own adjacent small armory.
 It was not a very big room.
 In many ways, it was more of a checkpoint area for roving guards on the space station.
-Because of the sheer size of Fort Batrice, the armories and checkpoints had to ensure that the roads of Batrice were safe at all times.
-While there were military police that was in place, the military staff took up most of the guard watches.
+Because of the sheer size of Fort Batrice, the armories and checkpoints had to ensure that Batrice’s roads were safe at all times.
+While there were military police in place, the military staff took up most of the guard watches.
 For Mizu, much of this was brand new to him.
-Usually, it was the MAs that took up the guard watches as expected.
+Usually, it was the Master of arms who took up the guard watches.

 “Improved model?”
-Mizu replied as he picked up the rifle.
-He looked at the gun, and it was surprisingly light for its size.
+Mizu replied, picking up the rifle.
+He looked at the gun, noting it was surprisingly light for its size.
 The weapon had a long barrel past its stock.
 Below the barrel was another smaller barrel.
 He could see no sights on it, but there were a number of buttons next to the trigger and handgrip.

 “Still amazed at how light this thing is,” Mizu commented.
 “I remember firing an SS-15.”

 “Ah ... so did I. They keep introducing newer and newer polymers.
-Caseless rounds are lighter than shit anyways too.
-Of course, it doesn’t matter when there is no gravity, but this does have a sling on it.
+Caseless and RPSS rounds are lighter than shit anyways too.
+Of course, it doesn’t matter when there’s no gravity, but this does have a sling on it.
 Safety is on.
-The button is right by the gun switch one.
-It is all set and ready to go.”
+Switch one, the button is right by the trigger.
+It’s all set and ready to go.”

-“Thank you,” Mizu said as he hoisted the rifle.
+“Thank you,” Mizu said, hoisting the rifle.
 The long black and gray, blocky-looking gun was at the ready as he left the armory and proceeded to the nearest large sliding doors.

 As he arrived at the door, it slid open.
 He walked in to see a large rectangular room.
-There was a control console on one side of the room, and the other side was an enlarged enclosed heavy-duty elevated box.
+A control console was on one side of the room, with the other having an enlarged enclosed heavy-duty elevated box.
 It was a room that contained a room in itself.
 He could see a tiny camera on the far top corner of the location.
-Besides that, he couldn’t see into the box that was slightly above him.
+Besides that, he couldn’t see into the box structure.
 It was a very plain gray-colored room with nothing else or anything spectacular about it.

 Two individuals were inside the room.
 One was Hamiza.
 She was already dressed and had assumed the watch.
 The other one was a man that was dressed like him.
 He seemed ready and eager to leave the room.